-Now select the whole piece of actual music beginning after the start signals and up to the end.
-The actual duration is shown in the bottom window (here 2 minutes and 03 seconds less 06 seconds, so 1 minute and 57 seconds).
+14 Audio software (Open Source software) : Audacity for Windows, Mac or Linux (approx. 2 to 3 Mo according to version) http://audacity.sourceforge.net/ Now select the whole piece of actual music beginning after the start signals and up to the end.
+The actual duration is shown in the bottom window (here start time 06 seconds, end time 2 minutes and 03 seconds for a 1 minute and 57 seconds actual duration).